 Think back to your favorite college class.
 Chances are, it wasn’t one where the teacher droned on about a dry subject.
 Instead, it was likely a class where you were able to crack open new ideas, learn things that felt relevant to your future career, and walk away feeling accomplished.

-Recently, I worked with a client to rethink their approach to skilling up team members.
-In doing so, we cracked open a new process that allowed us to increase participation among participants by 34% from the first session thru the final session.
+Recently, we worked with a client to rethink their approach to upskilling team members.
+In doing so, we cracked open a new process that allowed us to increase participation among participants by 34% from the first training thru the final session.
 This approach is called Guided Learning, which you might want to consider for your organization.

 What is Guided Learning?

-Guided learning takes a more hands-on approach to develop participants in new teachings and training.
-Rather than have someone appear as a talking head on a Zoom call, students are encouraged to take a more active role in their learning process and deepen their understanding through interaction with their fellow active colleagues.
+Guided Learning takes a more hands-on approach to develop participants in new teachings and training.
+Rather than have someone appear as a talking head on a Zoom call, students are encouraged to take a more active role in their learning process to deepen their understanding through interaction with their fellow active colleagues.

 Stage 1: Lay the Foundation